-This program is available as an Exchange or as Study Abroad:
+This program is available as a Full Exchange or as Study Abroad:

-- Exchange - This means you pay your regular tuition and fees to UNCW, and your room and board costs are also paid to UNCW as well.
+- Full Exchange - This means you pay your regular tuition and fees to UNCW, room and board costs are also paid to UNCW as well.

 - Study Abroad - This means you pay your tuition, fees, room and board abroad.

 With each option, there will be additional costs for international airfare, passport, visa, health insurance, and local transportation.
 Please meet with the education abroad advisor for Japan to discuss your program budget and options.